-Police shooting: Police Commissioner Andy Coster on Massey shooting
+Auckland police to stay armed tonight; family of slain officer 'devastated' - Police Commissioner Andy Coster

 The family of the slain officer had been informed of his death and were "devastated", Coster said.

 The gunman's second vehicle had been dumped nearby.
-Police had also recovered a
+Police had also recovered a firearm of interest.

 Coster said two "people of interest" were being spoken to by detectives but he would not elaborate further.